Our knowledge of orthopaedics. Your best health.

 Imaging Tests

 X-rays.
 Your doctor may choose to get X-rays of your foot.
-X-rays will show the location and size of any bone spurs, the degree of arthritis deep in the joint space, and cartilage loss.
+X-rays will show the location and size of any bone spurs, the degree of arthritis deep in the joint space, and the amount of cartilage loss.

 Nonsurgical Treatment

 Over-the-counter medications.
-Your doctor may recommend pain relievers, such as oral or topical non-steroidal anti-inflammatory medicines (NSAIDs), to help alleviate the pain and reduce the swelling.
+Your doctor may recommend pain relievers, such as oral or topical non-steroidal anti-inflammatory medicines (NSAIDs), to help relieve the pain and reduce swelling.

 Surgical Treatment